JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 ### Will right-handed type declarations affect tooling?

-No. It won't.
+No, they won't.
 We can still implement suggestions for variable names, etc.

 ### Is Kotlin extensible?